-Under a sale agreement, the depositor will sell the initial trust student loans to the trust.
-Additional trust student loans, if any, will be sold to the trust under additional sale agreements, each of which will be executed pursuant to the terms of the original sale agreement.
-The eligible lender trustee will hold legal title to the trust student loans.
+Under a sale agreement, the depositor will sell the trust student loans to the trust.
+The eligible lender trustee will hold legal title to the trust student loans on behalf of the trust.

-If the depositor breaches a representation under the sale agreement or any additional sale agreement regarding a trust student loan, generally the depositor will have to cure the breach, repurchase or replace that trust student loan or reimburse the trust for losses resulting from the breach.
+If the depositor breaches a representation under the sale agreement regarding a trust student loan, generally the depositor will have to cure the breach, repurchase or replace that trust student loan or reimburse the trust for losses resulting from the breach.